samadpls/opensource/README.md

 ## Clone in your machine
 Now go to your account and open the forked repository from your account and click on the code button, you will see a link to copy it.
 <img src ='images/clone.png' width=400>
-- Open a terminal and run the following git command:
+- Open a terminal and run the following git command:<br>
 **Example**
 - step 1
 ```